LisoMaps/resume/resume.md

 ##### Mentor: [Dr. Johnathan Sugg](https://geo.appstate.edu/faculty-staff/johnathan-sugg)
 ###### (October 2020 - May 2021)
 - Examined the geographic variation of the relationship between politics and climate change beliefs in the U.S.
-- Created _many_ different map products in ArcPro
+- Created _many_ different map products in ArcPro and ArcMap
 - Worked extensively in Microsoft Excel
 - Presented research poster at Student Research Day 2021